karen portrait circle

 I hate to say this, because I love the tea garden, but you can get much better Japanese food elsewhere (see below for a suggestion).

 Nevertheless, the tea house is a great place to bask in serenity, and watch the birds and fish while sipping your hot tea; the atmosphere is so wonderful and the setting is unique.
-You can't go wrong with some tea, and rice crackers or cookies to go with it.

 You might also be interested in: